8 Best CVAT Alternatives for Computer Vision Teams in 2026

 4. Labelbox β€” Enterprise platform for large AI teams

-Key features
+Key features:

 • Multimodal: images, video, text, audio, PDF, geospatial tiled imagery

-• Model Foundry with frontier models (GPT, Claude, Gemini) for pre-labeling
+• Model Foundry β€” pre-labeling with frontier models (GPT, Claude, Gemini)

-• Real-time collaboration tools, review queues, consensus scoring
+• Real-time collaboration, review queues, consensus scoring

 • SOC 2 Type II, GDPR, HIPAA compliance

-• Optional Boost workforce for on demand labeling services
+• Optional Boost managed workforce

 Figure: Labelbox platform UI